Food safety

 • Avoid food spills.
 This can go into different areas quickly and can harbor pathogens when not cleaned well.

 • Do not wash raw meats.
-The water used for washing meat may contain the pathogens from the raw ingredient and can spread all over the kitchen.
+The water used for washing meat may contain pathogens from raw ingredient and can spread all over the kitchen.

 • Do not mix an old batch into a new one.
 This operation will introduce contamination and can spread and spoil your foods.